tistaharahap/bango29/content/posts/sleekchat-research-to-production-in-1-week.md

 I have my own locally deployed [SearxNG](https://x.com/searxng) installation and using this means the search results comes from search engines I've configured it with.
 Think of it as an aggregator of search results.

 The cool kids might see this like an MCP (Model Context Protocol) and it's half right.
-The difference being this is not a standardized like how MCP is.
+The difference being this is not standardized like how MCP is.
 Sweat not, Open WebUI does support MCP servers and SleekChat plans to support them too down the road in a way that is plug n play for the common users (or not).

 Now the tools at my disposal to build is complete.
 Here's a screenshot of my first conversation: